arachne-threat-intel/thread/README.md

 As more data is fed to the tool and is reviewed, any rebuilt models are expected to become more accurate with these predictions.

-If you have made changes, you are not happy with and cannot undo easily (e.g., deleted a sentence), you can rollback a report via the homepage (found in the **In Review** column).
+If you have made changes you are not happy with and cannot undo them easily (e.g., deleted a sentence), you can rollback a report via the homepage (found in the **In Review** column).

 ## Exporting a report
 Once you have reviewed the entire report, Thread’s results can be exported as a PDF by clicking the **Export PDF** button on the top centre of the page.
 This will create a PDF containing a raw text version of the report, and a table with the ATT&CK technique and its corresponding sentence.
 This can be done for all reports out of the queue but those not in the **Completed** column will be considered draft reports.